Last updated on November 25, 2025

 Enchantments weren’t very prominent in green back when Magic was first starting.
-There were some good green enchantments here and there, but it was better known as the color that had cards like Hush, Reverent Silence, Tranquility, and Tranquil Grove, that last enchantment having a repeatable ability that destroys every other enchantment.
+There were some good green enchantments here and there, but it was better known as the color that had cards like Hush, Reverent Silence, Tranquility, and Tranquil Grove–it was basically an anti-enchantment color.

 The current game state is far from that enchantment-hating meta.
 Nowadays all colors have access to all card types in mostly viable ways.
 There are a ton of green enchantments out there that synergize greatly with the most viable strategies in this color.